Bank of Japan in boldest attempt yet to revive economy

 Having slashed interest rates close to zero, the BOJ's policy is the latest unorthodox effort by a leading central bank to try to boost an otherwise weak recovery from the global financial crisis and, in Japan's case, overcome more than a decade of deflation.

-Abe led his Liberal Democratic Party to a landslide victory in December elections and his campaign for aggressive budget and monetary stimulus had pushed the yen lower and sparked a stock market rally on hopes a weaker currency would boost exports.
-He hailed Tuesday's BOJ action as a game-changer.
+Abe, who led his Liberal Democratic Party to a landslide victory in December elections and made aggressive budget and monetary stimulus a centrepiece of his campaign, hailed Tuesday's action as a game-changer.

 "It is 'epoch-making' in a sense of bold review of monetary policy," he told reporters.